-D. Uniforms
+B. Uniforms

 Each Common Man brand has its own uniform, which your manager will describe to you in detail.
 Uniforms must be neat, clean and in good repair at all times.
 The only pins or decorations that may be worn on your uniform are your Common Man-approved pins or buttons.
-Appropriate undergarments must be worn during your shift and should not be visible through your clothes.

-- Front of House: Your shirts and pants should be clean, ironed and presentable at all times. - Heart of House: If you wear your own clothing with an apron, your clothing must be neat and clean at all times.
-Team members must put on a clean apron, bib up, before walking from the kitchen to the dining room.
+- Front of House: Shirts and pants must be clean, wrinkle-free and presentable at all times.
+No holes or excessive wear in your work uniform.
+We do not allow yoga pants, athletic/leisure wear, or tight-fitting garments to be worn while working in the front of the house. - Heart of House: Regardless of the specific uniform requirements for your location, your clothing must be neat and clean at all times.
+Team members in the HOH must put on a clean apron before walking from the kitchen to the dining room.
+Aprons should never be worn in the restroom.